How Many Millennials There Are In The UK?

-Being the first true digital generation, whose unique life experiences have changed the way we live, work and consume, it is believed that the lifestyles and attitudes of this generation are one of the fundamental causes of the rapidly changing world.
+Being the first truly digital generation, whose unique life experiences have changed the way we live, work and consume, it is believed that the lifestyles and attitudes of this generation are one of the fundamental causes of the rapidly changing world.

 The growing interest in the topic shows in my monthly visits, too.
-I now get 7000-10000 unique visitors a month.
+I now get 50,000-70,000 unique visitors a month.

 Mainstream media accuses Millennials of being lazy, entitled narcissists, who aren’t able to function without a smartphone.
-For more holistic view, read about Millennial characteristics and Millennial facts – the two pages, that I constantly update with objective research.
+For a more holistic view, read about Millennial characteristics and Millennial facts – the two pages, that I constantly update with objective research.